vrtmrz/obsidian-livesync/updates.md

 - 0.17.3
   - Now we supported canvas!
 And conflicted JSON files are also synchronised with merging its content if they are obvious.

+- 0.17.4
+  - Canvases are now treated as a sort of plain text file. now we transfer only the metadata and chunks that have differences.
 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.
   - If you want it to back to its previous behaviour, please disable `Monitor changes to internal files`.